Venice in 1 Day: a guidebook for getting the most out of your visit

 By boat on the Grand Canal| ©Pedro Szekely

 The starting point of our visit will be the Santa Lucia railway station.
-This is the arrival point for most visitors to Venice and, from there, we can hop on a vaporetto or book a gondola ride, to travel along the Grand Canal to our first destination.
+This is the arrival point for most visitors to Venice and, from there, you can hop on a vaporetto or book a gondola ride, which will take you along the Grand Canal to your first destination.

-The Grand Canal is the main artery of Venice.
-Like one of the great avenues of the cities, but replacing water with asphalt and cars with boats.
+The Grand Canal is Venice's main artery and there is no shortage of cruises and boat trips you can take along it.
+It's like one of the great avenues of the cities, but replacing water with asphalt and cars with boats.
 Our destination is St. Mark's Square.
 On the way we will see from the boat iconic buildings and constructions such as the casino, the Ca' Pesaro or the Rialto Bridge.

 Further information